Burlington gas price comparison: Cheapest gas in the area - News Break

 Burlington gas price comparison: Cheapest gas in the area

-(BURLINGTON, VT) Depending on where you fill up in Burlington, you could be saving up to $0.23 per gallon on gas.
+(BURLINGTON, IA) According to Burlington gas price data, you could be saving up to $0.50 per gallon on gas.

-According to a survey by GasBuddy, Valero at 2 Park St was the cheapest station in the area, with regular listed at $2.9 per gallon at the pumps Wednesday.
-That was compared to Mobil at 93 S Winooski Ave, where a gallon of regular was selling for $3.13.
+On Saturday the cheapest gallon of unleaded regular in the area was at Murphy USA at 208 W Agency Rd.
+Regular there was listed at $2.75 per gallon Wednesday, compared to $3.25 at Ayerco at Us-34, which GasBuddy clocked as the most expensive station in the area.

 Here’s how other stations in the area stack up, from least to most expensive: